Skip to content

 The Battery widget allows you to test how your application reacts with different battery charge levels and states of charge.

-2. Modify the charge level using the slider or enter a value in the Charge level field.
+• Modify the charge level using the slider or entering a value in the Charge level section.

 GPS